 A more complete history is available at Campbell House.
 Also, enjoy this article by Ray Owen published in the April, 2018 issue of PineStraw Magazine: “A Tradition of Culture“.

-ACMC welcomes you to host your next meeting, small wedding, party, reception, lecture, or other special event within the charming ambiance of the Campbell House in Southern Pines, North Carolina.
-Surrounded by a lovely, 14-acre public park and garden, the Campbell House is a stately manor which functions daily as an art gallery and cultural center.
-Art exhibits change monthly and the gallery offers you an elegant and warm atmosphere that will add to any special occasion.
-Space available to rent through ACMC is the first floor of the Campbell House, including the kitchen and four gallery spaces, and the garden immediately through the Porch Gallery doors.
-If you are interested in reserving the Train House or another section of the park, you must call the Southern Pines Recreation & Parks Dept. at 910-692-2463.
-To see the rental rates, rules and restrictions for renting the Campbell House, a list of equipment available for rent, and a list of suggested caterers, please download the rental contract below (You may need Acrobat Reader.)
+The Arts Council welcomes you to host your next meeting, small wedding, party, reception, lecture, or other special event within the charming ambiance of Campbell House in Southern Pines, North Carolina.
+Surrounded by a lovely, 14-acre public park and garden, Campbell House is a stately manor which functions daily as an art gallery and cultural center.
+Art exhibits change regularly and the gallery can offer an unique atmosphere that will add to any special occasion.
+Please note that date and space availability is very limited and based solely on the gallery schedule and its activities.
+Space available to rent through the Arts Council is the first floor of Campbell House, including the kitchen and four gallery spaces, and the garden immediately out back.
+If you are interested in reserving the Train House or another section of the park, you must call the Southern Pines Parks & Recreation Dept. at 910-692-2463.
+To see the rental rates, rules and restrictions for renting Campbell House, please download the rental contract below.